 “Bad” ozone is found at ground level.
 In cities, it’s made when emissions from vehicles, power plants, chemical plants, and other sources react with heat and sunlight.
 The hotter the day and the stronger the sun, the more ozone is formed.
 That's why ozone is usually worst on windless, hot summer afternoons.
 High levels of ozone are mainly a concern for people from April 1–September 30.

 You’re most likely to find high levels of "bad" ozone in urban areas.
 You might hear it called “smog.”
 However, other areas can also have high ozone levels when winds blow pollution hundreds of miles from their original sources.

-Even at low levels, breathing ozone can cause chest pains, coughing, nausea, throat irritation, and congestion.
-It can also worsen heart and lung diseases, like emphysema, bronchitis, and asthma.
+Even at low levels, breathing ozone can cause chest pains, coughing, and throat irritation.
+It can also aggravate lung diseases like emphysema, bronchitis, and asthma.
 The more ozone pollution a person breathes, the more permanent damage it can do to her lungs.

-Healthy people can also find it harder to breathe when exposed to ozone pollution.
-Because it usually forms in hot weather, anyone who spends time outdoors in the summer may be affected, particularly children, older people, outdoor workers, and people exercising.
+Because it usually forms in hot weather, anyone who spends time outdoors in the summer may be affected - children, older people, outdoor workers, and people exercising may be particularly susceptible.
+The higher the ozone level, the more people who will experience health symptoms.
 Millions of Americans live in areas where ozone levels are higher than the national health standards, and should pay attention to ozone levels when the weather is hot and sunny.